Genesee Valley Canal: Closing

 On 4 June 1877, the legislature approved an abandonment of the canal on or after 30 September 1878.
 The canal was sold on 6 November 1880 to the Genesee Valley Canal Railroad, which had been chartered 15 July of that year.

 Visible remnants

 The canal is long gone, but its remnants form the Genesee Valley Greenway.
 Sites like the remnants of the Ischua Dam can be seen by visiting the Town of Ischua Historical Society and Park, on the corner of Route 16 and Farwell Road in the Town of Ischua.
 Further down Route 16, the Hinsdale VFW post has highlighted the remnants of the lock system of the Genesee Valley Canal located there, both in Cattaraugus County near the Olean terminus.

 Cuba Lake, originally known as Oil Creek Reservoir, located in the town of Cuba in Allegany County, was created in 1858 to help maintain water levels on the Genesee Valley Canal.
-Cuba Lake and its surrounding land is owned by New York State.
+Cuba Lake and some of its surrounding land is owned by New York State.
+The Seneca Nation holds its Oil Springs Territory on the southern end of the lake, a historic and culturally significant area.
 Today, cottage and home sites on the lake are officially leased from the state as part of the Cuba Lake District.